rajtejaswee/Designify/README.md

 # Designify
-This is nodeJs project that is used to creates a website by giving them prompt.
+This is FullStack Project that is used to creates a website by giving them prompt.